CloudyUnity/ScholsVault2025/Modules/Code/ADS/Topics/BIG O/Explanation.md

 $O(log_a \ N) = O(\dfrac{log_b \ N}{log_b \ a}) = O(c \ log_b \ N) = O(log \ N)$

-#NeedsFactCheckingByTrueAmericanPatriots
-If the brute force algo is $\geq O(N \ log \ N)$ then sorting the array is free as it's a lower order term
+Given a problem that could be simplified by sorting an array.
+If the algorithm that solves this problem with a sorted array has $\geq O(N \ log \ N)$ time complexity then sorting is free
-	(This doesn't necessarily mean the sort algo will be faster)
+	(This doesn't necessarily mean the algo will be faster than another algo which uses an unsorted array)

 $T(N)$ may have different orders of growth for different $N$ The asymptotic order of growth is when $N \to \infty$